-Restricted stock and RSU activity for the thirteen weeks ended May 4, 2019 is summarized as follows:
+Restricted stock and RSU activity for the twenty-six weeks ended August 3, 2019 is summarized as follows:

 V Weighted-Average

 Number of Shares Remaining Contractual Life We eighted-Average Grant Date Fair Value

 (in thousands) (in years) (per share)

 Nonvested at beginning of year 1,022 \$ 47.47

-Granted (1) 291 58.95
+Granted (1) 302 58.76

-Vested (72) 63.61
+Vested (88) 60.40

-Performance adjustment (2) 10
+Performance adjustment (2) (34)

-Expired or cancelled (5) 55.79
+Expired or cancelled (21) 53.09

-Nonvested at May 4, 2019 1,246 2.0 \$ 49.17
+Nonvested at August 3, 2019 1,181 2.0 \$ 49.22

-Aggregate value (\$ in millions) \$ 61
+Aggregate value (\$ in millions) \$ 58

-(1) Approximately 0.2 million performance-based RSUs were granted during the first quarter of 2019 and are included as granted in the table above.
-The number of performance-based RSUs that are ultimately earned may vary from 0% to 200% of target depending on the achievement relative to the Company's predefined financial performance targets.
+- (1) Included in the units granted are approximately 0.2 million performance-based RSUs.
+The number of performance-based RSUs that are ultimately earned may vary from 0% to 200% of target depending on the achievement relative to the Company's predefined financial performance targets. - (2) This represents adjustments made to performance-based RSU awards and reflect changes in estimates based upon the Company's current performance against predefined financial targets.

-The total value of awards for which restrictions lapsed during the thirteen weeks ended May 4, 2019 and May 5, 2018 was \$5 million for both periods.
-As of May 4, 2019, there was \$41 million of total unrecognized compensation cost related to nonvested awards.
+The total value of awards for which restrictions lapsed during the twenty-six weeks ended August 3, 2019 and August 4, 2018 was \$5 million and \$6 million, respectively.
+As of August 3, 2019, there was \$34 million of total unrecognized compensation cost related to nonvested awards.